Minus the Bear at Varsity

 From last.fm:

-Cursive is an indie rock band from Omaha, Nebraska, United States.
+Cursive is an band from Omaha, Nebraska, United States.
 The band records for the label Saddle Creek Records, which is one of the Saddle Creek flagship artists.
 The band was formed in 1995 by Tim Kasher, Matt Maginn, Steve Pedersen (all formerly of Slowdown Virginia), and drummer Clint Schnase.
 In 1997, they released Such Blinding Stars for Starving Eyes.
 After a few years of touring the band broke up in 1998.
 Read more about Cursive on Last.fm.

 Caspian